.

 GBV Sector Coordination:

-Activities: NS GBV Sector Survey – for all working in the sector or related to these issues.
+• NS GBV Sector Survey – for all working in the sector or related to these issues.
 Exploring priority sector needs and the idea of an innovation lab/ coordinating infrastructure for the sector that would sustain the collaboration, knowledge and resource mobilization, and strategic collective action to move the needle on GBV in Nova Scotia.

-Collective GBV Advocacy Agenda:
+Collective GBV Advocacy:

-Initiated through the work of the GBV Sector Coordination Group, acknowledging the need for collective action to address the systemic injustices of genderbased violence in Nova Scotia.
+Initiated through the work of the GBV Sector Coordination Group, acknowledging the need for collective action to address the systemic injustices of gender-based violence in Nova Scotia.
 This group is an intentional space to collectively identify the most urgent issues/needs for the sector from diverse vantage points and to advocate with colleagues in government to address GBV issues most effectively.

-Activities: Develop and implement an advocacy strategy, including goal setting, identifying target audiences, gathering evidence, communicating and raising awareness, and taking collective action on priority areas.
-To date we have reached out to all Nova Scotia political party leaders and media on needed attention and funding for GBV organizations and prevention efforts.
+• To date we have reached out to all Nova Scotia political party leaders and media on needed attention and funding for GBV organizations and prevention efforts.
 This resulted in a meeting with the NS Executive Deputy Minister highlighting 8 key areas for action.
 We will continue these advocacy efforts and conversations after the election.

 Population Health Approach to GBV Prevention: